Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Introduction

 Our study is the first attempt to use the raw data of \chris{a} traffic counter and employ \chris{a} mixture of \katot{the circular distributions of \citet{kat15}} to represent the distribution of traffic volume in an average weekday.
 Also, we contribute \chris{a} method of parameter estimation for \chris{mixtures} of Kato--Jones \chris{distributions} as there is no established method thus far. \katorr{The use of mixtures of \katot{the distributions of \citet{kat15}} has been briefly discussed for an analysis of another traffic \chris{dataset} in the conference proceedings of \citet{nag19}.
 However, despite its simplicity, it is not \chris{the case} that their inferential algorithm for the mixtures guarantees the consistency or any other optimal property of the proposed estimator.}

-\kator{ \katot{Some mixtures of circular distributions have been proposed in the literature.} The most attention \chris{has} been paid to mixtures of von Mises distributions \citep[e.g.,][]{wal00,moo03,ban05,mul20}.
+\katot{Some mixtures of circular distributions have been proposed in the literature.} The most attention \chris{has} been paid to mixtures of von Mises distributions \citep[e.g.,][]{wal00,moo03,ban05,mul20}.
 The components of \chris{these} mixtures, the von Mises distributions, are symmetric distributions with two parameters controlling location and mean resultant length.
-Recently, \katot{\citet{miy20} discussed mixtures of sine-skewed distributions whose components can adopt mildly asymmetric shapes.
+Recently, \citet{miy20} discussed mixtures of sine-skewed distributions whose components can adopt mildly asymmetric shapes.
 However, none of these existing models seem to be appropriate for our traffic data because one of the clusters \chris{in} our data is strongly skewed.
 Therefore, for the modelling of our data, it seems reasonable to consider the distributions of \citet{kat15} as possible components of the mixtures because \chris{these distributions} can control a wide range of skewness as well as kurtosis.

 The paper is organized as follows. \chris{The traffic} count data of interest are introduced in Section \ref{data}.
 We define the mixtures of the distributions of \citet{kat15}, which are applied to the traffic data, and investigate basic properties of the mixtures and their components in Section \ref{sec:model}.
 Two methods for parameter estimation for the proposed mixtures are presented in Section \ref{sec:estimation}.
+A simulation study is conducted to compare the two proposed methods for parameter estimation in Section \ref{sec:simulation}.
 The proposed mixtures are applied to the traffic data using the proposed inferential methods in Section \ref{sec:application}.
 The interpretation of the estimated model is also discussed.
 The fit of the proposed mixtures to the data is compared with the fits of some other mixture models in Section \ref{sec:comparison}.
-A simulation study is conducted to compare the two proposed methods for parameter estimation in Section \ref{sec:simulation}.
 Finally, Section \ref{sec:conclusion} concludes the paper.
-The online Supplementary Materials provide the proofs of Theorem 1 and Proposition 1 and python codes for parameter estimation and simulation study. } }
+The online Supplementary Materials provide the additional data analysis, a simulation study, proofs of the claims made in the main article, and Python codes for parameter estimation.

-\section{THE DATA}
+\section{The Data}